 As the pig approaches it's final half hour (plan on 1.25 hours per 10 pounds of pig), remove the disposable aluminum pan for later use, and add enough coals to form an even layer under the hog (you can go ahead and build the fire right underneath at this point).
-Once the fire is nice and hot, the goal is to maximize the amount of blistered and bubbled skin like the photo on right.
+Once the fire is nice and hot, the goal is to maximize the amount of blistered and bubbled skin like in the photo.

 Sauce it Up